 - want to combine sewing or needlework with jewelry making

 - want to add fiber (fabric, ribbon, cord) to gemstone or crystal jewelry designs

 Does any of that sound like you?
 Csilla has provided a way to overcome all of those dilemmas while having fun and creating unique jewelry.
 Each piece is built around the stone (or open space) that you begin with, so soutache offers endless possibilities for experimentation and one-of-a-kind pieces.
 “You don’t have to follow the instructions precisely, as you might have a different stone available or you may want to try alternate colors,” Csilla writes.
 “Go for it!
 I encourage you to let your imagination run free.
 Soutache is the kind of art where you can feel free to experiment.”

 Ready to experiment?

-This beautiful book is packed with thorough soutache jewelry-making background information and instructions (including how to make clasps and how to incorporate rhinestone chain, leather cord, and metal components in your designs), along with 15 complete soutache jewelry-making projects, including bracelets, necklaces, brooches, earrings, even rings.
-Get Sensational Soutache Jewelry Making and see how easy it will be to master and enjoy this fun new technique!
+This beautiful book is packed with background info about soutache jewelry making and instructions (including how to make clasps and how to incorporate rhinestone chain, leather cord, and metal components in your designs).
+Plus, it has 15 complete soutache jewelry making projects, including bracelets, necklaces, brooches, earrings, even rings.
+Get Sensational Soutache Jewelry Making and see how easy it will be to master and enjoy this fun technique!